ninfosys-dev-erato/icms-nestjs-backend/src/modules/header/README.md

 3. **Backblaze Storage:** Logos are stored in the `header-logos` folder
 4. **Presigned URLs:** Secure access with 24-hour expiration
 5. **Automatic Cleanup:** Old logos are automatically deleted when replaced
+6. **Public Website Integration:** Presigned URLs included in all public responses

 ### Logo Configuration
 - **Left Logo:** Positioned on the left side of the header